 All the island’s top produce is fed into the menu at Jersey Crab Shack.
 It’s part of a family-run independent chain that has three locations since first opening in 1954, with restaurants in St Helier, St Brelade and Gorey.

 The relaxed atmosphere makes it the perfect place for a laid-back dinner.
 Take a seat and flick through the menu to find the mains – they all sound so mouth-wateringly-good, it’ll be hard to choose just one.
-Start with a Jersey crab doughnut, oozing a caper mayo mix, then dig into a bowl of seafood linguine, laced with prawns, mussels and cockles.
-Finish with a slice of Jersey black butter cheesecake, topped with apple compote.
+Start with oysters from the Royal Bay of Grouville, then dig into a bowl of crab linguine, and finish with scoops of Jersey ice cream, topped with chocolate sauce.